 Team Lead is a role which implies not only a deep understanding of the technical side of the project but also team management.
 Team Lead solves problems and deals with blockers of team members on a much higher level and contributes to the project growth.
 They act as a shield - protect their team from managers and customers allowing the team to stay focused and motivated.
 Also, they are responsible for team activity monitoring, time reporting, and controlling the phases of the project development.
 And of course, they are some kind of bridge from management(delivery manager, project manager, customer) to the dev team and vice versa.

 The difference between Senior role and a Team Lead is that a Team Lead is a managing role.
 It implies process control but not the execution process, which is the responsibility of developers.
 However, it's still a technical role and the real Team Lead should deeply understand technical decisions which were made by his team.
-Besides, developers are pack animals -- they can't be properly managed as long as they do not recognize technical skills in their Team Lead.
+Besides, developers are herd animals -- they can't be properly managed as long as they do not recognize technical skills in their Team Lead.
 If they see in their Team Lead only a manager then credibility is quickly running out, but if they can learn something from their Team Lead, for example, in a used framework, then they accept the leadership of the Team Lead.

 Typical Team Lead's working day: